googlefonts/gf-docs/Spec/README.md

 ```
 Each file/dir has the following purpose:

 **An example is included for each file.
-It is better to use these as templates and just modify what you need.
-TODO make a template repo or a cookie cutter script**
+It is better to use these as templates and just modify what you need.**

 **[AUTHORS.txt](https://github.com/googlefonts/OswaldFont/blob/master/AUTHORS.txt):** Includes contact information for the project's authors.
 Contributors must not be included in this file.

 **[CONTRIBUTORS.txt](https://github.com/googlefonts/OswaldFont/blob/master/CONTRIBUTORS.txt):** Includes contact information for the project's contributors.

+**[OFL.txt](https://github.com/googlefonts/OswaldFont/blob/master/OFL.txt):** The OFL license file.
+The first line of the license file must contain the font family's copyright string.
+Copyright notices should match a pattern similar to: "Copyright 2019 The Familyname Project Authors (git url)".
+It must not include © copyright sign since the CFF table copyright notice key is ascii only.

+**[README.md](https://github.com/TypeNetwork/Roboto):** Contains information about the font family and instructions on how to build the family.

+**[documentation](https://github.com/indestructible-type/Bodoni/tree/master/documentation)**: Directory which contains informations about the Family.
+You can eventually store there your specimen, the pictures you use for the README.md etc.

 **[DESCRIPTION.en_us.html](https://github.com/googlefonts/OswaldFont/blob/master/DESCRIPTION.en_us.html):** A small html snippet which describes the family.
+The text should be concise.
 This file is used on the main Google Fonts website for each family's "About" section e.g https://fonts.google.com/specimen/Oswald.

 This file must include: